Owen5m/license-systeme-fivem/README.md

 ---

-## 5. IP Lock Behavior

-- A license key is valid for **one IP only**.
-- If a client tries to use the key on another server, the system will deny access.
+## 🔒 How It Works

+1. Player starts the script.
+2. `server.lua` contacts your remote `api.php` script with the provided license.
+3. The API checks if the license exists.
-- If no IP is stored yet, it is automatically bound to the server that first runs the script.
+4. If the license has no IP: it assigns the current server IP.
-- Any changes to the IP must be made **manually by the seller** via the license database.
+5. If the IP is already set:
+   - If the current IP matches → access granted.
+   - If not → script shuts down, Discord log is sent.

 ---

-## 6. Webhook Logging (Optional)

-The server script can send authentication logs to a Discord webhook using embeds.
-These logs can include:
+## 📝 Behavior Summary

+- **One license = One IP.**
+- **Automatic first-time binding** of the IP.
-- Server IP
+- If IP mismatch: script is terminated.
-- License key
-- Timestamp
-- Authorization status
-- Player identifiers (if desired)

-This feature is built into `server.lua`.
+- Webhook logging is **fully detailed**, with license, IP, timestamp, and reason.

 ---

-## ✅ Summary

-- Each license is locked to a single IP.
-- Database access is controlled entirely by the script owner.
-- License key is the only input required from the client.
-- Full control over authentication and license management.
+## 💡 Tips for Sellers

+- Use phpMyAdmin or a custom panel to manage `iplock` entries.
+- Only send `config.lua` to clients.
+- Obfuscate `server.lua` using a tool like Luraph or Shrouder.
+- Host `api.php` on a secure, private domain.
+- Always enable HTTPS to prevent sniffing.

 ---

+## ✅ Final Notes

+- This system is extremely lightweight.
+- Zero client setup (just drop the script).
+- Full control remains in the hands of the script seller.
+- Can be expanded with Discord bots, key managers, IP reset limits, etc.

+---

 ## 📬 Support

+Need extra features like:
+- Client IP reset panel
+- Discord bot for license editing
+- HWID/IP Lock combo
+- Advanced logging system
-For advanced features, automation tools, or a management panel, contact the developer or join the support Discord.
+→ Contact the author or join the private support Discord.

 ---